 The Company ensures a balanced board membership to reflect the skills and attributes needed.
-The board consists of three executive directors and three non-executive directors (all of whom are deemed independent).
+The board consists of two executive directors and four non-executive directors (one of which is deemed non-independent).

 Regular board meetings are held and ad hoc meetings are scheduled as and when required.
 Attendance at board meetings is reported each year within the Company’s annual report.